-5. The Public Records (Scotland) Act 2011 (the "PR(S)A") came into force on 1st January 2013.
+- 5. The Public Records (Scotland) Act 2011 (the "PR(S)A") came into force on 1st January 2013.
 The Act obliges the Scottish Courts and Tribunals Service and other public authorities to prepare and implement a Records Management Plan (RMP).
 The RMP sets out arrangements for the proper management of records within the organisation.
-The Plan is agreed by the Keeper of the Records of Scotland and reviewed by the SCTS Records Management Group on a six monthly basis.
+The Plan is agreed by the Keeper of the Records of Scotland and reviewed by the SCTS Records Management Group on a six monthly basis. - 6.
+The SCTS has a diverse, multi-polar structure including individual sections supported by SCTS staff that are entirely or partly independent of SCTS.